 These childhood experiences don’t solely create isolated memories that surface when we are triggered.
 They can also fundamentally alter how our nervous system functions.
 Repeated exposure to stressful or traumatic experiences in childhood can lead to nervous system dysregulation.

 This dysregulation persists into adulthood, throwing off the balance of our nervous system.
-We find ourselves spending more time in states of hyper-arousal (feeling anxious, overwhelmed, or reactive) or hypo-arousal (feeling shut down, numb, unmotivated or depressed) than in a regulated state where we feel calm, focused, and in control.
+We find ourselves spending more time in states of hyper-arousal (feeling anxious, overwhelmed, or reactive) or hypo-arousal (feeling shut down, numb, unmotivated or depressed) as opposed to the regulated state where we feel calm, focused, and in control.

 In this dysregulated state, our emotional landscape becomes more volatile, and we’re increasingly sensitive to triggers.
 We exist in a constant state of survival, continuously seeking ways to soothe our emotions.
 If we lack effective emotional coping skills, our world begins to revolve around our coping behaviours.
 Food often becomes a constant preoccupation, seen as a reliable means to manage intense emotions.
 Even minor triggers can lead to binge or emotional eating episodes, as our nervous system chronically seeks regulation.